drasi-project/docs/docs/content/administrator/platform-deployment/from-preview-images/_index.md

 - You need to be member of the **Project Drasi Preview Users** security group.
 Contact [Allen Jones (alljones)](mailto:alljones@microsoft.com) to request access.
 - On the computer where you will run the install process:
   - [Kubectl](https://kubernetes.io/docs/tasks/tools/)
-  - [Dapr CLI](https://docs.dapr.io/getting-started/install-dapr-cli/) if Dapr is not yet installed on your cluster.
   - [Azure CLI](https://learn.microsoft.com//cli/azure/install-azure-cli) if you are deploying to AKS.
 - A Kubernetes cluster (with Dapr installed).
 Common options include:
   - Cloud: